sfomuseum/go-sfomuseum-flickr/README.md

 ### flickr-archive-photos

 Archive one or more photo IDs where "archive" means fetch the largest available photo and the output of the `flickr.photos.getInfo` API method and put them in a place for later processing.
-Normally this is expected to be run as a Lambda function connected to an SQS queue.
+Normally this is expected to be run as a Lambda function connected to an SQS queue (see below).

 ```
 $> ./bin/flickr-archive-photos -api-key {FLICKR_APIKEY} -storage-dsn 'storage=s3 bucket={S3_BUCKET} prefix={S3_PREFIX} region={S3_REGION} credentials={S3_CREDENTIALS}' 17834003703